rabernat/Site_U1474/readme.md

 ![Agulhas](http://publications.iodp.org/proceedings/361/361PR_F03.png)

+Figure 1.
+Map of study area and sites from Expedition 361.
+Major surface ocean currents are shown in yellow.
+Main river catchments delivering terrigenous sediment are shown with blue and green outlines.
+My focus is site U1474 off the coast of South Africa.

 ## __GOALS__

 My goal is to determine whether the changes observed in the K-Ar record are coeval with any variations in physical properties which are also linked to terrigenous sediment deposition.
 By determining wether K-Ar ages of mud are coeval with variations in physical properties I hope to show whether the K-Ar age changes can represent terrigenous sediment processes or something different about the sediment transport and deposition.